 The FTC also claimed that the two companies failed to disclose key terms of BlueHippo’s refund policy to customers prior to receiving payments.

-ConsumerAffairs reported extensively on the issue in 2007 and received many complaints from consumers who said the devices they received were old and out of date.
+ConsumerAffairs reported extensively on the issue in 2007 and received many reports from consumers who said the devices they received were old and out of date.
 We found that Wal-Mart's laptop and printer combo could be purchased for $571 at the time.
 In contrast, BlueHippo's slower laptop package carried a price tag of up to $2,698 -- almost five times the cost of Wal-Mart's better offering.

 After agreeing to a settlement with the FTC, the agency charged that BlueHippo continued to engage in deceptive practices.
 In 2009, the FTC sued the companies again, as well as CEO and sole owner Joseph Rensin, charging them with contempt for violating the 2008 order.